wobkenh/simplematcomponents/projects/simplemattable/readme.md

 You can turn on infinite scrolling via the `infiniteScrolling` flag.

 You can further customize the page loading behaviour via `infiniteScrollingPageSize` and `infiniteScrollingHeight`.
-`infiniteScrollingPageSize` controls the page size while `infiniteScrollingHeight` controls the at which scrolling point the next page will be fetched.
+`infiniteScrollingPageSize` controls the page size while `infiniteScrollingHeight` controls at which scrolling point the next page will be fetched.
 E.g. if you set a height of 200px, which is also the default value, the next page will be fetched when the user is 200px or less away from the bottom.
 `infiniteScrollingHeight` takes a height object, which can be percent or pixel based.

 The loading itself is done in the same way as pagination.
 You supply an observable in the `getPage` parameter, which will then be called on page fetch.
 Also, the `page` event will be fired when a new page should be loaded.
 For more information, see the pagination section above.